brandeis-kb/brandeis-cosi12b2-spring2023/week01/LECTURE01.md

   -- unattributed but based on Phil Karlton quote
 ```

+### Announcements

+There will be no recitation today - we will start next week.

 ### Topics
+* LATTE
+* Slack - please follow the link and sign in
+* Course Syllabus
+* Office Hours MF 9am - 10am, or by appointment.
+Please message me for room
 * Etiquette - This is a remote class.
 Please mute yourself if you are not talking or asking a question.
 Please
   raise your hand to ask a question.
 * Academic Integrity - "A student shall not submit work that is falsified or is not the result of the student's own